Contact Us

 5.1 Effects on Notch Block Layers

-5.2 Change Notch Parameters with Control
+5.3 Change Notch Parameters with Control

-In the Control tab you are able to change the exposed parameters of a Notch Block using whatever control setup you see fit.
+In the “Control” tab you are able to change the exposed parameters of a Notch Block using whatever control setup you see fit.
 Whether it be manually inputing values, using a built UI, or using an outside control system such as a Loupedeck.

 Opening this section will show all of the exposed parameters in the Notch Block, opening any of these parameters will allow you to get info about the parameter or set the values of the parameter.

-5.3 DMX/Artnet Control Via Lighting Desk
+5.4 DMX/Artnet Control Via Lighting Desk

 You can patch the Notch Block parameters to DMX Artnet and sACN for control from a lighting desk.
-The article "Timeline Output Patching Artnet / sACN DMX" goes into how to accomplish this with timeline parameters.
+The article "Timeline Output Patching Artnet / sACN DMX" goes into how to accomplish this with Timeline parameters.

 6. Known Issues and Limitations

 There are a variety of known issues which are being worked on.
-These fixes are to be released after Pixera 2.0 is officially released.

 6.1 Changing the Notch Block on a Layer

 You are unable to change the Notch Block being used on a Notch Block Layer.
-To use a new Notch Block, you must create a new Notch Block Layer and delete or Mute the other layer.
+To use a new Notch Block, you must create a new Notch Block Layer and delete or mute the other Layer.

 6.2 Performance

-The best practice for Notch Blocks in Pixera is to include as much in a single block as possible.
+The best practice for Notch Blocks in Pixera is to include as much in a single Block as possible.
 This is due to a combination of the Opacity limitation as well as the performance needed to run multiple Notch Blocks at a time.
 It is especially recommended if the design can handle using nodes which will switch between visuals in the Notch Block itself.

-An example of this would be exposing the the Type parameter on the Fractal Noise node.
+An example of this would be exposing the Type parameter on the Fractal Noise node.
 This would allow you to change the type of noise created using the node.
 A less performant way to accomplish this would be to load a Notch Block for each noise type and attempt to switch between these Blocks.

 If multiple Notch Blocks are unavoidable, then making sure only one is running on a Timeline at the same time will help performance and avoid opacity/loading complications.